|Nutrition Facts (per serving)|

 Buying take out Peruvian chicken is a quick way to get dinner on the table.
 But it's easy to prepare your own roasted chicken with the same Peruvian flavor at home.
 This is an excellent dish for company and doesn't require much work.
 Add a salad and you have a great meal.

 If you prefer breast meat only, try baked pollo a la brasa chicken breasts.

 Peel and mash the garlic, and mix it with the vinegar and the vegetable oil.
-Stir in the chile powder, cumin, paprika, garlic salt, and soy sauce.
+Stir in the chili powder, cumin, paprika, garlic salt, and soy sauce.

 Place the chicken in a ziplock bag, and pour in the marinade.
 Seal the back and toss to coat the chicken with the marinade.

 Marinate chicken, refrigerated, for 12 to 24 hours.

 Peel the potatoes and cut into small wedges.

 Place the potatoes in a roasting pan.
 Place the chicken, breast-side up, on top of a rack over the potatoes.

 Roast chicken uncovered for 30 to 45 minutes.
 If the skin is getting too brown, cover loosely with foil.
 Flip and stir the potatoes with a spatula.
 Continue to roast until chicken has an internal temperature of about 165 F, about 1 1/2 hours total oven time, depending on the size of the chicken.
 (Read more about how to roast chicken).